CodeHero0/DSrepair/README.md

 ## Knowledge Graph Server
 [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/)

-We use the Fuseki server to assist our triple storage and retrieval with KG.
+We use the Fuseki server to assist with triple storage and retrieval with KG.
-Go to the webpage, you can download the jena-fuseki-server with different version.
+Go to the webpage, you can download the jena-fuseki-server with different versions.
 In our work, we use the latest server.

 ## Code